 Tips for Writing for Search

-1. Write with your audience in mind: This might sound obvious, but many companies make the vital mistake of writing for SERPs only.
+- Write with your audience in mind: This might sound obvious, but many companies make the vital mistake of writing for SERPs only.
 Write content that appeals to the interests of your target audience and answers all of their questions.
 Not all posts need to be about your services or products, but they should be relevant to your industry.
-You want to write content from the standpoint of an industry expert by writing SEO-friendly content that is interesting and informative while doing a better job than your competitors.
+You want to write content from the standpoint of an industry expert.
+Write SEO-friendly content that is interesting and informative while doing a better job than your competitors!

-2. Write with keyword density in mind: The first step here is to do keyword research, identifying keywords relevant to your industry with a high search volume and low keyword difficulty.
+- Write with keyword density in mind: The first step here is to do keyword research, identifying keywords relevant to your industry with a high search volume and low keyword difficulty.
 There are paid and free tools that you can utilize to do this, no matter your budget.
 Moz Keyword Explorer is a great tool that offers all of the SEO insights you will need with pricing with a free option for up to 10 queries per month, with pro plans starting at $150 per month.
 Semrush is another excellent tool that we use, with plans starting at $119.95 per month.
 Keyword Surfer is a free Chrome extension that allows you to see search volume, cost per click, pages ranking for the searched term, and traffic to pages ranking 1-10 for the term anytime you perform a search.
-This doesn’t provide keyword difficulty, which tells you how difficult it would be to move to the first position for this keyword, but it can be helpful if you’re on a budget.
-Another free tool is within Google itself in related searches (at the bottom of a SERP) and Google’s prediction autocomplete feature (as you type your keywords, other frequently searched keywords will appear).
-Once you have your keywords, both short and long-tail, and clusters of relevant words you wish to rank for surrounding your keywords, start writing, aiming for a 2-3 percent keyword density.
+This doesn’t provide keyword difficulty, which tells you how difficult it would be to move to the first position for this keyword.
+However, it can be helpful if you’re on a budget.
+Another free tool is within Google itself.
+It’s the related searches (at the bottom of a SERP) and Google’s prediction autocomplete feature (as you type your keywords, other frequently searched keywords will appear).
+Once you have your keywords and clusters of relevant words you wish to rank for surrounding your keywords, start writing.
+Always aim for a 2-3 percent keyword density.

-4. Create attention-grabbing headlines and helpful subheadings: Your title is the first impression for any piece of content you publish on your site, and don’t underestimate the power of a compelling headline.
+- Create attention-grabbing headlines and helpful subheadings: Your title is the first impression for any piece of content you publish on your site, and don’t underestimate the power of a compelling headline.
 Your headline should include your keywords and should be interesting and clear.
-Pro tip: Have a clear and concise meta description and title for your article as well; this is what will show up on a SERP, so you want to make it attention-grabbing and informative.
+Pro tip: Have a clear and concise meta description and title for your article as well.
+This is what will show up on a SERP, so you want to make it attention-grabbing and informative.
 Meta titles should be about 60 characters, while meta descriptions can be longer at about 150 characters.

-5. Your content should be easily navigable: Along with the subheadings tip above, make sure your blog post has a clear flow with subheadings that answer specific questions or provide relevant information.
-Your content should be easily navigable, and having a menu with hyperlinks to particular parts within the same document can help.
+- Your content should be easily navigable: Along with the subheadings tip above, make sure your blog post has a clear flow with subheadings that answer specific questions or provide relevant information.
+Your content should be easily navigable.
+Having a menu with hyperlinks to particular parts within the same document can help.

-7. Drive traffic to blog posts with social media: As previously stated, you can repurpose blog content on social media to drive more traffic to your site and to that specific piece of content.
-The power of social media is that it’s a community online, so building your community there with the goal of increased sharing of your content will go a long way.
+- Drive traffic to blog posts with social media: As previously stated, you can repurpose blog content on social media to drive more traffic to your site and to that specific piece of content.
+The power of social media is that it’s a community online.
+That being said, building your community with the goal of increased sharing of your content will go a long way.

-8. Promote natural link building: Link building is an essential factor in ranking for SEO.
-Each of your blog posts should have two internal links to other pieces of related content, or pages, on your site.
-Also, try to include two external links, which should link to other pieces of content on the web that relate to your blog post.
-While this will provide you and others with backlinks, if your content is written from a professional perspective, other industry professionals will naturally utilize your content, thus building your backlink profile.
-Google and other search engines appreciate content shared and linked back to, so your overall search ranking will improve if others utilize your content.
+- Promote natural link building: Link building is an essential factor in ranking for SEO.
+Each of your blog posts should have two internal links to related content on your site.
+Also, try to include two external links.
+These should link to other pieces of content on the web that relate to your blog post.
+While this will provide you and others with backlinks, other industry professionals will naturally utilize your content, thus building your backlink profile.
+Google and other search engines appreciate content shared.
+As a result, your overall search ranking will improve if others utilize your content.

-9. Monitor your efforts: SEO is not something you can create a strategy for and then leave it, the same way you can’t just create a blog post and let it sit forever.
+- Monitor your efforts: SEO is not something you can create a strategy for and then leave it, the same way you can’t just create a blog post and let it sit forever.
 Google Analytics is an easy way to track page views, time spent, and sessions per user.
-Bounce rate and time on site allow you to monitor what is working and what isn’t when users land on your content.
+Bounce rate and time on site allow you to monitor what is working when users land on your content.
 If you see a high drop-off and low time spent on a blog post, you can infer that your content wasn’t relevant to their search query or wasn’t interesting.
-You can also utilize Facebook and LinkedIn insights to check social interactions such as likes and shares to better understand how your community is talking about your post and whether they are engaging with your content on social media.
-These metrics can give you a better idea of what people like and interact with, so you can replicate the good and do away with the bad in future blog posts.
+You can also utilize Facebook and LinkedIn insights to check social interactions such as likes and shares.
+This helps to better understand how your community is talking about your post and whether they are engaging with your content on social media.
+These metrics can give you a better idea of what people like and interact with.
+As a result, you can replicate the good and do away with the bad in future blog posts.

 Honorable Mentions

 Here are a few other tips to help boost your SEO that didn’t quite make the top 9 but can still help move the needle.
-Keep updating your old blog posts that are still getting a good amount of site traffic to make sure they stay relevant.
-For example, if an outdated blog post with a year in the title is still getting a ton of traffic, don’t change the URL because you don’t want to lose that traffic, but instead update the page title and the content to make it more relevant to today’s users.
+Keep updating your old blog posts that are still getting a good amount of site traffic.
+Make sure they stay relevant!
+For example, if an outdated blog post with a year in the title is still getting traffic, don’t change the URL.
+Instead update the page title and the content to make it more relevant to today’s users.

 FAQs and question answering within your blog post can help you earn a featured snippet or “that box at the top of a search engine result page.”
-While your entire blog post should not be answering a question, if you can include an FAQ portion or simply answer questions your audience may be searching for answers to within your content, you will be able to give yourself a better chance of being seen.
+While your entire blog post should not be answering a question, you can include an FAQ portion or simply answer questions your audience may be searching for.
 Google doesn’t tell you who will earn a featured snippet, but writing with this tip in mind will increase your chances of earning a featured snippet.

 Lastly, you can also incorporate your blog posts into your company’s email marketing campaigns, such as newsletters, drip campaigns, etc.